 - Available at the time when the research option is described

 To assure issues of fairness and justice, the alternative assignment should require approximately the same time and effort commitment as research participation.

-Please note that voluntary participation with informed consent is a basic principle for all research involving human subjects.
-To minimize coercion, the IRB requires that the Investigator to do the following:
+Voluntary participation with informed consent is a basic principle for all research involving human subjects.
+To minimize coercion, the CUNY UI IRB requires that the Investigator to do the following:

 - Subjects must be informed that research participation will not negatively impact academic status or grades.